bridgefoundry/blog-drafts/README.md

 ## Publishing a post

 Ready to have your post published?
-After a draft is tagged as ready the outreach committee will give it a +1 and move it over to the blog.
-All feedback is welcome.
+Make a note that it is ready for review in the comments and post on the [Bridge Foundry mailing list](https://groups.google.com/forum/#!forum/bridgefoundry) for feedback or send to other folks who were involved in the story.
+After someone besides the author (or most recent editor) has reviewed and added their :+1: in the comments, we'll tag is as ready and move it over to the blog.

+## Join the Outreach Team!

+Send an email to hello@bridgefoundry.org and let us know you are interested.
+All we need is a passion to make a positive difference in the world and willingness to help.
+Time commitment can be intermittent or regular, just let us know what to expect.

+We are actively looking to add more writers and a designer to the team, but we also need help simply reviewing and commenting on posts, writing up short news items, and moving files around.
+Many hands make light work!